iqbal9865/CrystalEventManagement-server/README.md

 Two Types of user can visit this site
 * Common User
 * Admin User
-A admin user can add or delete product,
+A admin user can add or delete product, admin can make another admin, can check all of the service status
 ## Live Site
 [http://localhost:5000/](http://localhost:5000/)